privacysandbox/protected-auction-key-value-service/README.md

+> [!IMPORTANT]
+>
+> The `main` branch hosts live code with latest changes.
+It is unstable and is used for development.
+> It is suitable for contribution and inspection of the latest code.
+The `release-*` branches are
+> stable releases that can be used to build and deploy the system.

+---

 > FLEDGE has been renamed to Protected Audience API.
 To learn more about the name change, see the
 > [blog post](https://privacysandbox.com/intl/en_us/news/protected-audience-api-our-new-name-for-fledge).

+---

 # ![Privacy Sandbox Logo](docs/assets/privacy_sandbox_logo.png) FLEDGE Key/Value service